-To preserve any customizations they have applied on top of your managed solution.
+To preserve any customizations it has applied on top of your managed solution.

-To overwrite any customizations they have applied on top of your managed solution.
+To overwrite any customizations it has applied on top of your managed solution.

 Organizations installing an update to a managed solution should work with the managed solution creator to evaluate which option is best.